Is Clox Legit? Your Data, Security, and the Guarantees Behind It

 Who is behind Clox

 Clox is operated by Clox Labs LLC, a limited liability company formed in Wyoming.
-That is not just a brand name.
-It is the registered legal entity named in the Terms of Service and the Privacy Policy.
+That's not just a brand name.
+It's the registered legal entity named in the Terms of Service and the Privacy Policy.
 Legal notices go to a registered agent of record, Northwest Registered Agent Service Inc, at a Sheridan, Wyoming address.
-A registered agent and a stated entity mean there is a real party you can serve notice on and hold to the contract, which is a basic thing a fly-by-night operation does not bother to publish.
+A registered agent and a stated entity mean there's a real party you can serve notice on and hold to the contract, which is a basic thing a fly-by-night operation doesn't bother to publish.

-We will not pad this section with a founder story or a customer count.
+We won't pad this section with a founder story or a customer count.
 The verifiable facts are the entity, the jurisdiction, the agent of record, and the legal pages that bind us.
 Those are on the site right now for you to read before you sign up.

 How your data is handled